Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 spirit of God moved over the waters, and again, By the word of the Lord the heavens were established; and all the power of them by the spirit of his mouth.

-## ARTICLE II : "AND IN JESUS CHRIST, HIS ONLY SON, OUR LORD"

-Advantages Of Faith In This Article
+## ARTICLE II : "AND IN JESUS CHRIST, HIS ONLY SON, OUR LORD Advantages Of Faith In This Article
 That wonderful and superabundant are the blessings which flow to the human race from the belief and profession of this Article we learn from these words of St. John: Whosoever shall confess that Jesus is the Son of God, God abideth in him, and he in God; and also from the words of Christ the Lord, proclaiming the Prince